Scottsdale Arizona Estate Planning Law Firm

 As of 2016, Arizona does not impose a state inheritance tax.

 There are several ways two or more people can own property together.
 Once such manner is to hold title to the property as Joint Tenants With a Right of Survivorship.
 This form of title means that the ownership interest of a person automatically transfers to the other owners upon death.
 As a result, that prior ownership interest is no longer a part of the estate; although the value of the interest is included for the purpose of determining if estate taxes will need to be paid.

 Another form or property ownership is when two or more people own the property as Tenants in Common.
 In this case, the property remains a part of the estate.

 Estate Plan Administration in Arizona

-Please contact our Scottsdale Arizona estate planning attorneys if you have any questions regarding Arizona estate plan administration.
+Please contact the estate planning attorney Scottsdale AZ property owners rely upon, here at Arizona Estate Planning Attorneys, if you have any questions regarding Arizona estate plan administration.

 Joint Property and POD Accounts

 The law in Arizona allows two people to own a piece of property as “joint tenants with rights of survivorship”.
 The law in Arizona also allows the designation of “payable on death” (i.e., “POD” account) designations on a person’s financial accounts directing who will receive the funds in that account upon the account holder’s death.